stephen-rowan/Cardano-ADA-Reference/Metadata/README.md

 The Metadata thread (subject/section ?) of NFT DAO addresses xyz (a one or two sentence summary of this section).

-This is a very rough draft of how a standard README.md of a repository of the NFT DAO github might look to new vistors.
+This is a very rough draft of how a standard README.md of a repository of the NFT DAO github might look to new visitors.

 The only top-level file will be the README.md all other content will be in subject folders on this repository (reword).